 - Practices that blog receive 87% more leads than those who do not.

 - A Pricewaterhouse Cooper survey showed that patients said the most trusted healthcare resources online are those posted by physicians and doctors (60%), followed by nurses (56%), and hospitals (55%).

 - Boost your Google ranking.
 Google rewards websites that consistently post fresh information, and blogging regularly is an easy and effective way to do that.

-Simply put, storytelling by blogging works, particularly if you follow up by promoting the blog post on Facebook, LinkedIn, Twitter, and any other social media forum you use.
+Put, storytelling by blogging works, particularly if you follow up by promoting the blog post on Facebook, LinkedIn, Twitter, and any other social media forum you use.

 Follow Mayo Clinic’s Lead

-Another blog post told the story of how a woman came to Mayo Clinic after being told there was no treatment available for her brain aneurysm, which was causing vision loss and endangering her life.
+Another blog post told the story of how a woman came to Mayo Clinic after being told there was no treatment available for her brain aneurysm, causing vision loss and endangering her life.
 The neurosurgeons she met with at Mayo Clinic were confident that an innovative device newly approved by the Food and Drug Administration could effectively treat the aneurysm, and they were right.
 The woman is now living a happy, healthy, full life.

 Each Mayo Clinic blog post story is presented matter-of-factly, without bragging or back-thumping, and each one creates a human connection that attracts patients in a way that no list of services can.
 For example, in the case of the woman with a brain aneurysm, would your patients rather read a blog post from a doctor’s perspective about how the newly FDA approved device is designed to target hard-to-reach brain abnormalities or one about a woman who felt hopeless and thought she was going to die any day but now is fully healthy and happy to be alive?
 Definitely the story.
-Remember: show, don’t tell; facts tell, stories sell.
+Remember: show, don’t tell; facts tell.
+Stories sell.